Second Session, 43rd Parliament

 Sharon Hartwell: Well, that’s encouraging news, so I would be happy to have a meeting with her.

 We’ve already sent this information to your office.
 We’ve had this discussion before.
 This program is not a luxury.
 It’s a lifeline for families to be with their children.
-There is a real risk that children will delay or forego necessary medical care because their families simply cannot afford the associated travel expenses.
+There’s a real risk that children will delay or forgo necessary medical care because their families simply cannot afford the associated travel expenses.
 This is not acceptable in a province that prides itself on equitable access to health care.

-To the Minister, will she reverse these cuts today or does she think it’s acceptable for children to forego their necessary medical care?
+To the minister, will she reverse these cuts today, or does she think it’s acceptable for children to forgo their necessary medical care?

 [10:35 a.m.]

 Hon.
-Josie Osborne: I want to be very clear.
-There have been no cuts to the program that the member refers to.
+Josie Osborne: Again, I want to be very clear.
+There have been no cuts to the program…

 Interjections.